flatiron/director/README.md

 ```

-## Special events
+## Special Events

 In some cases a listener should only fire once or only after the user leaves the route.
+See the API section for more events and details about what events are available.

 ```javascript

     var router = Router({

       '/dog': {